BloomBooks/RoseGarden/README.md

 2. *RoseGarden** scans through the content pages of the book, noting whether each page has a picture and the image size of that picture.
-3. If all of the content pages (or all but one page) contain only a picture, then if the pictures average being wider than they are high the layout is changed to landscape.
+3. If all of the content pages (or all but one page) contain only a picture, then if the majority of pages have pictures that are wider than they are high, the layout is changed to landscape.
 This better fits landscape pictures without text.
 In other words, landscape pictures in a pure picture book cause a landscape layout of the book.
-4. If 2/3 or more of the content pages have both text and a picture, then if the pictures average being as high (or higher) as they are wide the layout is changed to landscape.
+4. If 2/3 or more of the content pages have both text and a picture, then if the majority of pages have pictures that are higher than (or as high as) they are wide the layout is changed to landscape.
 This seems to give a better visual effect.
 In other words, square or portrait pictures in a book with both a picture and text on most pages cause a landscape layout of the book.

 [It may be worthwhile exploring whether adjusting the relative sizes of the picture and text areas on each page (or for all pages based on some average metric) is feasible based on picture